inmyth/mmm-java/README.md

 `gridSpace` : *float*

-Margin between seed and counter orders.
+Price level between orders, behavior determined by strategy.

 `buyGridLevels` and `sellGridLevels` : *int*

-Number of seed orders for each side.
+Number of seed orders for buy and sell sides respectively.

 `buyOrderQuantity` and `sellOrderQuantity` : *float*

-Amount of seed or counter order.
+Amount of seed and counter order.
+This value is used for any strategy beside *partial*

 `strategy` : *String*